bahrus/xtal-in/README.md

 *Being that custom elements can load asynchronously, what is to guarantee that the elements inside the event listener won't fire events *before* the custom element has attached listeners?*

 Unfortunately, we can't.
-To prevent this from happening, we can disable those elements, and then re-enable them after the event handler has been added:
+To prevent this from happening, we can disable those elements, and then enable them after the event handler has been added:

 ```html